-Investments in collective investment schemes (private investment funds) are designated at fair value through profit or loss, in accordance with IAS 39 Financial Instruments; Recognition and Measurement and are valued at fair value as determined by the administrator of the private investment fund.
-In determining fair value of its interest.
+Investments in collective investment schemes (private investment funds) are designated at fair value through profit or loss, in accordance with IAS 39 Financial Instruments: Recognition and Measurement and are valued at fair value as determined by the administrator of the private investment fund.
+In determining fair value the administrator utilises the valuations of the underlying private investment funds to determine the fair value of its interest.
 The underlying private investment funds value securities and other financial instruments on a mark-to-market fair value basis of accounting.
 Investments in private investment funds are valued based on the independently audited net asset values of the private investments funds.
 For those private investment funds for which independently audited financial statements are not available, the board of directors bases its valuation on the private investment funds' net asset values as calculated by the administrator of such private investment funds.
 It is possible that the underlying private investment funds' results may subsequently be adjusted when such results are subjected to an audit, and the adjustments may be material.

-• Derivative financial instruments
+· Derivative financial instruments